Team-3-Project/bucket-list-app/README.md

 Styling min
 Wireframe

+#Stretch Goals
-Stretch goals:To add locations to our project.
+To add locations to our project.

-Team participation:
+#Team Participation
 As a team we decided to start with meeting project requirements.
 Together we joined in on discussing how our project would be created.
 We started by Terry whiteboarding.
 He made an ERD and wireframe.